usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 Package Structure
 =================

-Updates and additions that are specific to :inline-tutorial:`tutorial 2`  are highlighted in the tree below.
+Updates and additions that are specific to :tuto:`Tutorial 2`  are highlighted in the tree below.

 .. code-block:: text
     :emphasize-lines: 4,5,8, 11